 (1) Corresponds to the acquisition of a minority stake in Jetro Restaurant Depot as of November 8, 2019.
 On October 9, 2020, the Company acquired an additional minority stake in Jetro.
 Refer to Note 3.7.3.

-As of December 31, 2020 and 2019, the fair value of non-current accounts receivable amounted to Ps.
-699 and Ps.
-724, respectively.
-The fair value is calculated based on the discounted value of contractual cash flows whereby the discount rate is estimated using rates currently offered for receivable of similar amounts and maturities, which is considered to be level 2 in the fair value hierarchy.
+As of December 31, 2021 and 2020, non-current accounts receivable includes mainly receivables measured at its fair value for to Ps.
+1,178 and Ps.
+699, respectively.
+The fair value is calculated based on the discounted value of contractual cash flows whereby the discount rate is estimated using rates currently offered for receivables of similar amounts and maturities, which is considered to be level 2 in the fair value hierarchy.